-The LRC provides a collection of approximately 12,600 volumes of books and more than 120,000 eBooks.
-The LRC also includes print and/or electronic access to over 80 individual journal subscriptions, nearly 30 online citation databases providing access to 27,900 electronic journals, many of them full-text, and almost 1,500 items in the media collection.
-In addition, an outstanding collection of more than 700 natural and synthetic bones, models and laminated charts are available.
+The LRC provides a collection of approximately 11,800 books and more than 250,000 eResources.
+The LRC also includes print and/or electronic access to over 250 individual journal subscriptions, 30+ online citation databases providing access to 32,000 electronic journals, many of them full-text, more than 1300 items in the media collection.
+In addition, an outstanding collection of more than 700 natural and synthetic bones, and models are available.
 Publications from state and other chiropractic organizations and associations are also included in the collection.
 To help library patrons use these resources, the LRC provides access to more than 60 web-based research guides that provide research assistance by subject.